theRobMay/311_checkpoint_1/README.md

 #### 3. Controllers

+* Create a `controllers` folder to hold our routes.
+Underneath make a file called `users.js` to represent the users controller

 We will create five controller functions.
 These will correspond to the routes above.
 ALL LOGIC for retrieving or updating the "data" should be done here.
 After that is complete we will import these controller functions into the routes.
 The end result of your routes should look like this: `router.get('/users', usersController.listUsers)`.
 Create the following controller functions:

 * listUsers